AviatrixSystems/Docs/Downloads/samlclient.rst

 *************
 Windows |win|
 *************
-Windows client can be download from `this link. <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_win_x64.exe>`__
+Windows client can be download from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_win_x64.exe>`__

 At the end of the installation, please install the TUN TAP driver if you haven't done so earlier.

 *********
-MAC |mac|
+Mac |mac|
 *********

-MAC client can be downloaded from `this link. <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
+Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__

 If you have installed version 1.4.26 or lower please uninstall before you install the newer version

 ***********
 Linux |lux|
 ***********
-For the .deb files use sudo dpkg -i file.deb; sudo apt-get install -f to install For the .tar files use tar -xvzf file.tar.gz; cd AVPNC_setup; sudo ./install.sh If the icon is missing from the launcher, type AVPNC in the terminal to launch the app
+For the .deb files, if opening them using software center does not work, use sudo dpkg -i file.deb; sudo apt-get install -f (Dependencies)to install

+For the .tar files use tar -xvzf file.tar.gz; cd AVPNC_setup; sudo ./install.sh to install

+If the icon is missing from the launcher, type AVPNC in the terminal to launch the app

 Debian/Ubuntu